khajabakshi/dashapp-docker-aws_deployment/README.md

 We create a folder `DashImage` which we will populate with the raw contents of the Docker image.
 Ultimately, this Docker image can be used by any Docker engine to run the `dash app`.

 Let us create the file structure inside `DashImage` folder as in this repo

+Let us look more closely at the contents of this directory:
+* `app folder`: We copy the `Dashapp` contents (`apps_folder`, `assets_folder`, `datasets_folder`, `dashapp.py`) to this folder.
+* `Dockerfile`: guide used to create an image fulfilling the Dashapp’s requirements.
+* `requirements.txt`: Only needed if your dashboard is written in Python.
+It lists the libraries needed by your Dashboard app to run.
+By specifying the required Python packages here, we make the Dockerfile more readable.